- The circumstances of the Macedonian churches as background

 Strong leaders understand how God has put them together.
 In 1 Corinthians 2:3 Paul says: I came to you in weakness and fear, and with much trembling.
 Often leaders must experience pain, failure and crisis to fully understand their limitations.
 The truth is that those experiences can result in humility plus a deeper understanding of strengths and weaknesses.
 These leaders know how much emotional input they need and the level of ministry output they are capable of sustaining over time.
 That is why Paul could say his ministry was not like that of Apollos and Cephas; each had their strengths and weaknesses but ultimately they were servants of Christ (1 Cor 1:12; 3:5).
 He didn’t always have wisdom and the gift of persuasiveness, but he had a demonstration of the Spirit’s power.

-Easter is the most important Christian festival of the Christian year.
-But Christmas itself has now outstripped Easter in popular culture as the real celebration of the year – a move contrary to the New Testament’s emphasis.
-Jesus’ death on the cross on Easter is the fulfilment of the manger.
+Passover is the most important Christian festival of the Christian year.
+But Christmas itself has now outstripped Passover in popular culture as the real celebration of the year – a move contrary to the New Testament’s emphasis.
+Jesus’ death on the cross on Passover is the fulfilment of the manger.
 The shadow of the cross falls over the manger and the cross was made out of the wood of Jesus’ manger.
-Easter is the moment when God’s new world started growing like green grass through the thick concrete of death, evil and injustice (N.T.
+Passover is the moment when God’s new world started growing like green grass through the thick concrete of death, evil and injustice (N.T.
 Wright).

 All languages about the future is an effort to set up signposts pointing into a foggy future.
 We see through a glass darkly, says Paul, as we peer towards the future.
 But with the first Christmas (4 BC) God came forward in Jesus in the first person, out of the fog or mist of God’s space.
 Jesus stepped out of the metaphysical world of God’s space to meet us and reveal God’s blueprint for His creation.